Gaylord Family Oklahoma Memorial Stadium: 21st-century improvements

 The north and west entries were renovated to match the Cherokee Gothic look of most campus buildings, and other cosmetic enhancements were made to the press box.
 A reflecting pool just north of the stadium, filled in during the 1949 north end zone expansion, was restored in 2000.
-A new war memorial, listing the names of Sooners killed while serving in the U.S. armed forces, was placed next to the reflecting pool in 2003.
+A new war memorial listing the names of Sooners killed while serving in the U.S. armed forces was placed next to the reflecting pool in 2003.

 The basketball coaches' offices are located in the Lloyd Noble Center, but the rest of the OU athletic coaches' offices, the Athletic Director's office, and the OU Athletics administrators' offices are located in the north end of the stadium in the McClendon Center.

 $12 million toward the $75 million cost of the stadium project was donated by Christy Gaylord Everest, then publisher of The Oklahoman and daughter of Edward K. Gaylord, in 2002.
 The stadium was renamed to its current name in honor of this gift.
 (The Gaylords donated a total of $50 million to the university around this time, including $22 million for a new building to house the College of Journalism.)

-Rock band U2 performed a sold-out show at the stadium as a part of the 360° Tour on 18 October 2009.
+Rock band U2 performed a sold-out show at the stadium as a part of its 360° Tour on 18 October 2009.

 Barry Switzer Center

 The Barry Switzer Center housed football offices, the football locker room, equipment room, the Siegfried Strength and Conditioning Complex, the Freede Sports Medicine Facility and the Touchdown Club Legends Lobby.
 The Center was located at the south end of the stadium.
-It was dedicated on April 24, 1999, and named after OU’s all-time winningest head football coach.
+It was dedicated on April 24, 1999, and named after OU's all-time winningest head football coach.
 During Summer 2015 the Switzer Center was demolished as part of the expansion of the stadium.
-In Barry Switzer’s 16 seasons as the Oklahoma Sooners head football coach, the team won three national championships, 12 Big Eight Conference championships and eight bowl games in 13 appearances.
+In Barry Switzer's 16 seasons as the Oklahoma Sooners head football coach, the team won three national championships, 12 Big Eight Conference championships and eight bowl games in 13 appearances.